• Home

 It’s known as the science of life.
 (Ayur = life, Veda = science or knowledge) Three ancient books known as the Great Trilogy were written in Sanskrit more than 2,000 years ago and are considered the main texts on Ayurveda medicine—Caraka Samhita, Sushruta Samhita, and Astanga Hridaya.

-I’ve been going to an Ayurveda reflexologist, who focuses on the touchpoints of the feet, hands, ears, and head.
-She’s been helping me with a neck problem that’s caused my ears to pop.
-She felt that I needed to push out my lymph nodes and get more circulation so she suggested that I practice Ayurvedic skin brushing to eliminate the toxins from my body.
+I went to an Ayurveda reflexologist, who focused on the touchpoints of my feet, hands, ears, and head.
+She helped me with a neck problem that caused my ears to pop by working on my lymph nodes to stimulate circulation.
+She also suggested that I practice Ayurvedic skin brushing to eliminate the toxins from my body.

-Skin brushing will renew your skin, stimulate the lymphatic system, and improve the nervous, immune and digestive systems.
+Our bodies retain toxins for our environment that build up as we age.
+Skin brushing is said to renew your skin, stimulate the lymphatic system, and improve your nervous, immune and digestive systems.

 The best brush for skin brushing